gjwgit/delayed_markdown_tooltip/README.md

 The tooltip has a delay by default to avoid cluttering our apps.

-You can contribute to this package and rreport issues through the [github](https://github.com/gjwgit/markdown_tooltip) repository.
+You can contribute to this package and report issues through the [github](https://github.com/gjwgit/markdown_tooltip) repository.

-We attempt to respond to issues within 5 days.

 Text selection and URL links are not yet supported.
 Contributions are welcome.